Blog/Ultimate Guide to Industrial Coffee Roasters for Business/Types of Industrial Coffee Roasters Explained for 2026

 Step 3: Evaluate Energy and Ventilation Requirements

 Fluid bed roasters produce less smoke per batch, reducing afterburner size requirement.
 Drum roasters generate more chaff and smoke, requiring robust ventilation and often a thermal oxidizer for regulatory compliance.
+Consult a local HVAC specialist early.
+For businesses also considering brewing equipment, understanding why use specialty coffee beans business can enhance your overall offering.

 Step 4: Consider Scalability

 Drum roasters from manufacturers like Probat and Diedrich offer modular expansion – you can start with a 15 kg and add a 60 kg later.
 Fluid bed roasters are harder to scale because of their unique airflow dynamics.
+If rapid growth is expected, drum roasters are more flexible.

 Step 5: Calculate Total Cost of Ownership